heathen1878/Docker/readme.md

   - application dependencies
 - small and secure :point_down:

-Generally it is best to try and use the `alpine` variant of the docker image and a specific version too.
+Generally it is best to try and use the `alpine`, `slim`, `minimal`, or whichever variant defines small of the docker image; and a specific version too.

 ```dockerfile
 FROM almalinux:8-minimal